Imod7/payout-script/README.md

 Scripts for staking-payouts in Polkadot and Kusama.

 ### Prerequisites
+- Have nodejs installed on your machine
+     - Linux `sudo apt install nodejs`
 - Install the `polkadot/api` package with the command `npm install @polkadot/api`

 ### How to start